Morristown, Tennessee: Minor league baseball

 Morristown hosted several Minor League Baseball teams from 1910 to 1961 at Sherwood Park.
 The Morristown Jobbers became charter members of the Southeastern League in 1910.
 The Jobbers continued in the Appalachian League in 1911 and played each season through 1914.
 From 1923 to 1925, the city's entry in the league was called the Morristown Roosters.
 In 1948, the Morristown Red Sox became charter members of the Mountain States League in which they played through 1954.
 The team won the league championship in their first season.
 The Red Sox folded early in the 1954 season and were replaced in the league by the Morristown Reds.
 The Morristown Cubs, the city's final professional baseball team played in the Appalachian League from 1959 to 1961 and won the 1959 pennant.

 Little League

-Little League softball in Morristown dates back to the late 20th century.
-In 1985 and 1987, Morristown had teams qualify for the Little League World Series; the 1985 team finished in third place.
-The Morristown teams were only two of eight Tennessee teams that have advanced to the series in Williamsport, Pennsylvania.
+Little League softball and baseball in Morristown dates back to the late 20th century.
+In 1985 and 1987, Morristown had baseball teams qualify for the Little League World Series; the 1985 team finished in third place.
+The Morristown teams are two of eleven Tennessee teams that have advanced to the series in Williamsport, Pennsylvania.
 Morristown would see podium placement by the 2000s, placing fourth in the 2006 Little League Softball World Series, and winning it the following year.

 Parks and recreation

-The Morristown-Hamblen area includes several parks and recreational sites, including Panther Creek State Park.
 Municipal and county recreation areas include Cherokee Park, Frank Lorino, Fred Miller, and Fulton-Hill.
 Public access for boating and swimming to Cherokee Reservoir is available in the northern area of the city and county.
 Morristown is also home to several golf and disc golf courses.